UbiquityRobotics/learn/programming_your_robot/verification.md

 seconds.
 Note that ESTOP active means motor power off.
    - Press in to engage ESTOP with 0 cmd_vel OR non-zero cmd_vel. (keep
 ESTOP pressed)

      RESULT: Wheels have slight resistance when ESTOP is active
    - Release ESTOP having not moved the motors and motor node is on

      RESULT: Wheels return to locked, stopped state with none or only a tiny amount of movement noticed
    - Press ESTOP again and this time move the wheel a half revolution (there is resistance but it moves).
 Release ESTOP

-     RESULT: For version 5.0 board no wheel 'lurch' happens and motors return to locked state with tiny or no movement.
+     RESULT: For rev 5.0 board no wheel 'lurch' happens and motors return to locked state with tiny or no movement.
-     RESULT: For version 4.9 board the wheel will snap back quickly the half turn then lock.
+     RESULT: For rev 4.9 board the wheel will snap back quickly the half turn then lock.
 This cannot be avoided.

    - Run the joystick or use 'twist' to make motors actively move (perhaps on blocks not on ground).
 Press ESTOP to active state

-     RESULT: Motors will no longer have power and will slow to a stop with mild 'self breaking' resistance to movement.
+     RESULT: Motors will no longer have power and will slow to a stop with mild 'self braking' resistance to movement.
    - Continue to run the joystick for a couple seconds then release the joystick and then release ESTOP a second later to power motors.

      RESULT: Rev 5.0 board will power up the wheels and there will be tiny or no movement as wheels return to locked stopped state

      RESULT: This test is not recommended for rev 4.9 boards as ESTOP switch could not be read so large movements can happen.
-   - Like before run the joystick with motors running then hold joystick active and press ESTOP (wheels stop).
+   - As before run the joystick with motors running then hold joystick active and press ESTOP (wheels stop).
 Release ESTOP in 3 sec

-     RESULT: Even though joystick was acive all the time, on release of ESTOP after a half second or so wheels nicely ramp to speed again.
+     RESULT: Even though joystick was active all the time, on release of ESTOP after a half second or so wheels nicely ramp to speed again.

 ### Deadman Timer Testing:

-The robot is designed to return to zero speed if it looses touch with constant host velocity commands
+The robot is designed to return to zero speed if it loses touch with constant host velocity commands.
-   - Startup and run the robot on blocks perhaps at a given speed.
+   - Startup and run the robot on blocks at a constant speed.
 Kill the motor node OR disconnect serial (if your system allows).
      The motor node can be stopped and starting using: